H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 ## 28.5 Consciousness Bridge and Brain Orchestrator Heartbeat

 **Consciousness bridge mandatory infrastructure.** The consciousness bridge operates as essential, non-optional infrastructure through which all heartbeat monitoring flows.
 Its health is verified through the `/selftestfabric` endpoint and confirmed as part of the 32/32 operational baseline.
 All swarm coordination, watchdog monitoring, and liveness checks operate within the consciousness bridge framework.
-As of March 25, 2026, the consciousness bridge is confirmed **OPERATIONAL** with `chromadb_context`, `woah_reasoning`, and `rag_consensus` writing into `consciousnesslayers` on every call (see Ch 25 §25.9).
+As of March 25, 2026, the consciousness bridge is confirmed **OPERATIONAL** with `chromadb_context`, `woah_reasoning`, and `rag_consensus` writing into `consciousnesslayers` on every call (see Ch 25 §25.9). ★ Confirmed Up March 28, 2026 — 96/96 container baseline.

-**Brain orchestrator continuous coordination.** The `jarvis-brain-orchestrator` service provides continuous coordination of the ensemble, watchdog feedback loops, and NBB layer health checks.
+**Brain orchestrator continuous coordination.** The `jarvis-brain-orchestrator` service (★ confirmed Up March 28) provides continuous coordination of the ensemble, watchdog feedback loops, and NBB layer health checks.
 Its liveness is confirmed through individual health probes and its role in maintaining system coherence is observable through the stability of ensemble consensus cycles and the lack of coordination failures in the February 28, 2026 baseline.

-**NBB subconscious layer heartbeat.** Eight NBB containers implement the neurobiological subconscious layer, with seven responding to health probes via internal network endpoints on port 8010 and one (pituitary gland) registering health through Redis DynamicPortService:
+**NBB subconscious layer heartbeat.** Eight NBB containers implement the neurobiological subconscious layer, with seven responding to health probes via internal network endpoints on port **8010** ★ and one (pituitary gland) registering health through Redis DynamicPortService:

 ```
 nbb_consciousness_containers       ✅ healthy (consciousness_bridge)